-No. But there are lots of other great things to ride in the park!
+No. But there are so many other fun things to ride in the park.

 Can I bring beer or wine into the park?

-No, you are not allowed to bring any alcohol into the park.
-But we do have plenty of wonderful indoor and outdoor restaurants that serve excellent drinks.
+No, you are not allowed to bring your own alcohol into Gröna Lund.
+But we do have plenty of restaurants with pleasant outdoor seating that serve excellent drinks.

 What should I do with my bag when I want to ride?

-You are not allowed to have any loose items in your pockets or on your person when you go on one of our rides.
-They could fall out and injure somebody.
-There are lockers for bags and other loose items by the Main Entrance and Tyrol Entrances, next to Stora Scen and by Dansbanan.
-For the price of SEK 30 (5 coins or 10 coins).
+You are not allowed to have any loose items in your pockets or on your person when you go on any of our rides, as they could fall out and injure somebody.
+There are lockers for bags and other loose items at the Main Entrance and Tyrol Entrance, next to Stora Scen (the Main Stage) and by Dansbanan (dance venue).
+For the price of SEK 30, you can lock up your things during your visit to Gröna Lund.
+All the lockers can be paid for by card.
+If you need to unlock the locker during your visit, you will need to pay a new fee to lock it again.
 The lockers are 28 cm wide, 54 cm high and 78 cm deep.